Type: Evening Event

 The room you are having dinner in tonight is haunted.

 It is said that an awful murder was committed in the dining room and the victim cannot rest until the bloody act has been avenged.
 Can Gordon Summers, local researcher and fellow of the British Institute of parapsychology and his colleagues find out the truth or will his investigations lead to tragedy and death?

-Guest bedrooms at The Bull hotel are tastefully decorated all rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.
+Guest bedrooms at the Mercure Doncaster Danum hotel are tastefully decorated and rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.

 Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels elegant function rooms.
-Murder Mystery guests can spend a lazy afternoon in the hotel enjoying the award-winning restaurant and bar or why not take a trip into the Capital which is only 20 minutes away.View Details
+Murder Mystery guests can spend a lazy afternoon exploring Doncaster town centre, or why not try a fabulous cocktail in the hotels newly launched bar.View Details